remult/remult/docs/tutorials/react/README.md

 ### Install required packages

 We need `Express` to serve our app's API, and, of course, `Remult`.
-For development, we'll use [ts-node-dev](https://www.npmjs.com/package/ts-node-dev) to run the API server, and [concurrently](https://www.npmjs.com/package/concurrently) to run both API server and the React dev server from a single command.
+For development, we'll use [tsx](https://www.npmjs.com/package/tsx) to run the API server.

 ```sh
 npm i express remult